StanChart eyes $100 billion private bank assets in growth push, to hire bankers

 "Our ambition is to see us cross the $100 billion mark.
 That makes us meaningful internally for the group, that makes us a meaningful player in this landscape," Daeniken said.
 "Hitting $100 billion can give us credibility internally, help us to attract talent."

-StanChart's private banking business caters to wealthy individuals across Asia, Africa, the Middle East and Europe, through booking centers in Singapore, Hong Kong, Dubai, India, London and Jersey island.
+StanChart's private banking business caters to wealthy individuals across Asia, Africa, the Middle East and Europe, through booking centres in Singapore, Hong Kong, Dubai, India, London and Jersey island.

 The unit had weighed on the group's earnings in the recent past, as it sought to reposition the business to target rich individuals with at least $5 million in investable assets amid stiff competition in Asia, which brings in bulk of its revenue.